-Endowed Chairs are appointed by the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs in consultation with the Dean of the Faculty, the CAPT, the Department, and, and, when applicable, the Program concerned.
+Endowed Chairs are appointed by the Dean of the Faculty/Vice President for Academic Affairs in consultation with the CAPT, the Department, and, when applicable, the Program concerned.
 Appointment to an endowed chair is a mark of distinction conferred by the institution upon a current faculty member or, less typically, upon a faculty member expressly hired into the chair.
 Term lengths may vary in accordance with donor wishes and program needs.
-Support for endowed chairs may enable the College to appoint individual faculty in several rotating configurations: rotation within a department or discipline, or rotation across departments in a division, e.g., the sciences, the humanities, etc. Support for endowed chairs may also make possible residencies of varying varying lengths to allow programs at the College to supplement current offerings.
+Support for endowed chairs may enable the College to appoint individual faculty in several rotating configurations: rotation within a department or discipline, or rotation across departments in a division, e.g., the sciences, the humanities, etc. Support for endowed chairs may also make possible residencies of varying lengths to allow programs at the College to supplement current offerings.